Cool-ShowTTV/Cool-ShowTTV/README.md

-# I don't log into Github often anymore, if you need to contact me with an issue about something please use one of the contacts below!
+# I don't log into Github that often, if you need to contact me please use one of the contacts below!

 <div dir="Welcome to my GitHub"></div>
 <div height="5'8" dir="141 lb" style="cool" title="If you are using inspect element RN, why?"></div>